by Donna Quesada: Aesthetics has always asked, What does all good art have in common?

 It’s the big, bold tree stroke in the foreground of a painting.
 The stroke that makes you think, as an artist, or someone watching from behind, as you’re about to do it, “Oh no!… You’re going to ruin it!“ because the background was done so carefully.
 Reason will dictate… Leave well enough alone.

 That’s where art steps in.
 Art messes it all up, like crazy hair.
 Like that sky that turned black before it opened up and flooded the streets for those 20 minutes.

-Art is where convention is, ipso facto, irrelevant, since creativity is by its very definition, the birthing, or the configuration of something new.
+Art is where convention becomes irrelevant, since creativity is by its very definition, the birthing, or the configuration of something new.
 And this process often looks weird or wild or simply… crazy.
 To be clear, this doesn’t and shouldn’t mean harmful.
 Nor necessarily loud.
 But it does mean bold… in myriad ways.
 Think John Cage in his silent symphony.
 Think Marina Abromovic, in her meditative, interactive art.
 Think Cindy Sherman in her performance pieces, which feature herself as objet d’art, in different guises.
 All pushed boundaries and convention in their own weird and wonderful way.
 Keep in mind, to sit still is bold.
 To be quiet is bold.

 In a more prosaic example, I remember seeing footage of Joe Cocker singing at Woodstock, as a girl… I asked my mom what was wrong with him… why was he shaking?
 Yet I couldn’t take my eyes off of him.